 Cataract Surgery Recovery

 An uncomplicated cataract surgery typically lasts only about 15 minutes.
-But expect to be at the surgical center for 90 minutes or longer, because extra time is needed for preparation and for a brief post-operative evaluation and instructions about your cataract surgery recovery before you leave.
+But expect to be at the surgical center for 90 minutes or longer, because extra time is needed to prepare you for surgery (dilating your pupil; administering pre-operative medication) and for a brief post-operative evaluation and instructions about your cataract surgery recovery before you leave.

 You must have someone drive you home after cataract surgery; do not attempt to drive until you have visited your eye doctor the day after surgery and he or she tests your vision and confirms that you are safe to drive.